 Further relevant studies: Cosenza L. et al., (2015), Fooland, (2014), Harb H. et al., (2013), Isolauri et al., (2000), Kalliomaki et al., (2003), Kalliomaki et al., (2007), Marschan et al., (2008), Pohjavuori et al., (2004), Rinne et al., (2005), Viljanen et al., (2005a), Viljanen et al., (2005b), Viljanen et al., (2005c).

-Lactobacillus rhamnosus GG® for Ulcerative Colitis
+Lactobacillus rhamnosus GG® and Ulcerative Colitis

 Ulcerative colitis is one form of inflammatory bowel disease (IBD).
 Crohn's disease (CD) and ulcerative colitis (UC), are chronic disorders which are collectively referred to as ‘inflammatory bowel diseases’ (IBD).
 IBD is becoming increasingly common in Western Europe where it affects approximately 50 people in every 100,000.
 The exact causes of the conditions are unknown, though it’s believed that genetic factors leading to inappropriate function of the gastrointestinal immune response are key triggers in the development of IBD (Zocco M.A. et al., 2006).
 Probiotics are receiving considerable attention from scientists in order to fully explore their ability to positively influence immune responses in IBD, and most of the world's best, most well-researched, probiotics, as featured in this database, will have been used in studies focusing on this outcome.